rihal-om/rihal-codestacker/BE/README.md

     - Should include details on **who added, updated, or deleted evidence and when**.

 20. **Generate Report API:**
-    - Develop an API to return a generated report as a PDF that includes all the case details along with all evidence, suspects, victims, and witnesses for a given case ID.
+    - Develop an API to return a generated report as a PDF that includes all the case details along with all evidence (include images and text), suspects, victims, and witnesses for a given case ID.
     - Develop a **public** API to return the status of the case given the report id that the citizen receives when submitting a crime report.

 ## Technical Requirements: